fperez/jcollab-demo/shared-notes.md

 writing process as easy as possible.

 +++
-# A new Markdown file
+# A new Markdown rises from the myst

+Let's test a few features of markdown with the

 A little list with checkboxes: